 In education, I apply my technical expertise in the classroom and beyond to encourage other educators to make pedagogically sound use of technology.
 I operate web-based facilities in support of the Physics teaching community in Scotland under the persona of “the Magic Physics Pixies”.
-Membership of his pro bono Scottish Physics Teaching Resources site (sptr.net) exceeds 1200 and serves several GigaBytes of resources per month to the benefit of Scotland’s secondary physics students.
-I have been working recently with others to support replication of this model for the Chemistry and Biology teaching community in Scotland.
+Membership of the pro bono Scottish Physics Teaching Resources site (sptr.net) exceeds 1200 and serves several GigaBytes of resources per month to the benefit of Scotland’s secondary physics students.
+There is a short presentation about sptr here.

 The Scottish Government has consulted with a group of technologically competent educators and stakeholders in the development of GLOW, the national schools intranet.
 I was invited to participate in a number of events associated with this consultation process, including:

 - 2010 Technologies for learning seminar at the International Futures Forum in Aberdour

 - 2011 ICT in Scottish Education summit at the Stirling Management Centre.
 Richard Nealsson, LTS and others wrote it up.

 - 2010 Channels of Engagement, a half-day workshop for SSERC

 - 2010 Using New Media in Science Education Scottish Science Education Conference, a workshop with Sinclair MacKenzie.